unix173/gh/README.md

-# gh
-gh
+Twitter Wall App

-This is a Twitter Wall backend application made in Spring MVC.
+This is a Twitter Wall backend rest API made in Spring MVC.